janreypalaran/janreypalaran.github.io/README.md

 ## Work Experience
 **Consultant (_2014 - Present_)**
 - Project lead on a solution management team dedicated on APJ region.
-Provide software analysis, development, quality and integeration  which processes thousands of B2B data transaction daily.
+Provide software analysis, development, quality and integeration  which processes thousands of B2B data transaction daily including .xml, .json, .ff and .csv.
 - Perform end to end software implementation including new/base map and change management.
 Application of Agile project management including UAT, Pre and Postproduction testing.
 RCA engagement and Defect Management for any suspected issues.
 - Provide technical mentorship to junior members.Provide best practices and enforced coding standards.
 Discusses business architecture and process design